 Controlling oil production on your scalp is also important in order to prevent the Staphylococcus bacteria from growing and causing infections.

-Using an all-natural and aerosol-free dry shampoo overnight will help soak up excess oil on your scalp.
+TIP: Using an all-natural and aerosol-free dry shampoo overnight will help soak up excess oil on your scalp.
 However, avoid product build-up and clogging hair follicles by only using dry shampoo 1 to 2 times in between washes.
 Click here to learn more about how to use dry shampoo the right way.

 Here’s How to Treat It